I attended a great online marketing conference not too long ago and learned a lot about marketing your business via Twitter.

 The key Twitter advice that was given was to treat Twitter interactions just as if they were offline in the “real world.”
 That is, act just like you’d act as if you were meeting at a cocktail party.

 For example, at a cocktail party you wouldn’t go up to someone and start screaming “this is what I do” and “buy my product now.”
 (A lot of people do this on Twitter.)

 Rather, you would get to know the person, ask them some questions, and hopefully provide some valuable information and advice.
 This process builds rapport, shows them that you care about them, and positions them to reciprocate in the form of wanting to learn more about and support your business.

 So, how does this relate to pitching investors?

-Well, I recently read an interesting blog post by Nic Brisbourne, a venture capitalist based on the UK.
-The key message of Brisbourne's post was that entrepreneurs should pitch him as if they were pitching their best friend.
+Well, years ago I read an interesting blog post by Nic Brisbourne, a venture capitalist based on the UK.
+The key message of Brisbourne’s post was that entrepreneurs should pitch him as if they were pitching their best friend.